 - They have antioxidants and other plant compounds like capsaicin.

 Capsaicin is thought to counteract inflammation and possibly aid in conditions like arthritis.
-So, try adding dried spices like paprika, chili or cayenne pepper to chili, meat or vegetables.
+Try adding dried spices like paprika, chili or cayenne pepper to chili, meat or vegetables.
 For an added zing, add cayenne to dark chocolate fondue.

-Due to plants being naturally low in fat, high in fiber, vitamins and minerals, eating a colorful variety of plants foods is beneficial for weight management, diabetes, cancer and more.
-So, when you’re planning your next football or volleyball viewing party – try to incorporate new red foods into the menu!
+Due to plants being naturally low in fat and high in fiber, vitamins and minerals, eating a colorful variety of plants is beneficial for weight management, diabetes, cancer and more.
+So, when you’re planning your next football or volleyball viewing party, try to incorporate new red foods into the menu!
 You will be supporting the Huskers and your health all at the same time with these red powerhouse foods.

-As always feel free to reach out to our CHI Health Dietitians for more information.
+As always, feel free to reach out to our CHI Health Registered Dietitians for more information.